 NFYK14029U Quantum Optics 2

-The course will introduce the students to topics in modern quantum optics, and should bring the student to a level where they are able to understand the original scientific quantum optics literature.
+The course will introduce the students to topics in modern quantum optics, and should bring the students to a level where they are able to understand the original scientific quantum optics literature.

-The course will be an extension on the course “Quantum optics” and will focus on the interaction between light and atoms.
-The emphasis will be on coherent control of atoms with lasers and on the theoretical description of decoherence and methods to control it.
+The course will be an extension on the course “Quantum optics” and will focus on the interaction between photons, phonons and (artificial) atoms.
+Possible topics include:

-- Coherent effect in atoms: Optical pumping, Ramsay spectroscopy, spin echo, Raman transitions and adiabatic passage.
+- Coherent effects in atoms: Optical pumping, Ramsey spectroscopy, spin echo, Raman transitions and adiabatic passage.

 - Laser cooling